ember-m3/ember-m3/README.md

   - `options.params` defaults to `null`.
 The parameters to include, either in the URL (for `GET` requests) or request body (for others).

   - `options.cacheKey` defaults to `null`.
 A string to uniquely identify this request.  `null` or `undefined` indicates the result should not be cached.
+    It is passed to `serializer.normalizeResponse` as the `id` parameter, but the serializer is free to ignore it.

   - `options.reload` defaults to `false`.
 If `true`, make a request even if an entry was found under `cacheKey`.
 Do not resolve the returned promise until that request completes.

   - `options.backgroundReload`  defaults to `false`.
 If `true`, make a request even if an entry was found under `cacheKey`.
 If `true` and a cached entry